tyeatts75/Data310/thurs2.md

 Did your model performance improve?
 How many epochs were you able to run and how much time did it take?

 - Bean:

-    -Compared to the previous models, the epochs here oddly ran very quickly.
+    - Compared to the previous models, the epochs here oddly ran very quickly.
 The first time I ran it during class they took much longer, I find this quick change interesting but welcome.
 With the quicker epochs I ran 10 of them, which is much greater than the three I ran for the previous models.
 Looking at the third epoch, which where I stopped for the non-augmented model, this version preformed much worse.
 It was much less overfit, but also had a lower accuracy at around .65.
 Looking at all the epochs, it appears accuracy stopped increasing at around epoch 7, where it hit exactly .74.
 This means the augmented model at its best, was just as good as the original CNN model with room to improve.
 It should be noted that this model was, overall, much better fit than the previous.

         Epoch 1/10
         26/26 [==============================] - 10s 338ms/step - loss: 1.2110 - accuracy: 0.3809 - val_loss: 0.9305 - val_accuracy: 0.6250